thornet/casajasmina/README.md

 You can support the project by getting involved!

-# What is this respository
+# What is this repository

 There are many ways to contribute to Casa Jasmina, whether you are staying there as a guest, are a resident maker and thinker of Torino, or a compelled individual from anywhere on the globe.